 If you're tight on space, you'll also want table assignments.
 Without them, guests will spread out on their own, and typically, they won't fill up every table to capacity, meaning you'll need to provide more tables.
 If you're tight on space, assign tables.

 If you're having a smaller group that's all seated at one large table, place cards can be a really nice touch—it shows you put in the thought of giving each guest a designated seat.

-If your rehearsal dinner is more casual, escort cards aren't required.
-And if you're offering a buffet or encouraging people to mingle as they eat instead of dining all at the same time, it will be impossible to assign people to a table, anyway, as you'll probably have more guests than seats.
-You may want to reserve a table for older guests or those who won't be comfortable on their feet for the entire evening, but beyond that, your guests can grab a seat when and where they see fit.
+If you're having a more casual rehearsal dinner (think a backyard picnic or self-serve buffet), seating assignments don't really make sense.
+It will be impossible to assign people to a table, especially if there are more guests than seats.
+In this case, you may want to reserve a table for older guests or those who won't be comfortable on their feet for the entire evening.
+Beyond that, your guests can grab a seat when and where they see fit.

 You'll definitely want to pick the two best seats in the house for the couple getting married.
 Your rehearsal dinner seating plan should place their parents near them (unless there are complicated family dynamics) as well as the host of the rehearsal dinner, if that is someone other than a parent.
 Group bridesmaids and their dates together as well as the groomsmen and their dates together.
 The ring bearer and flower girl should be seated with their parents.

 Typically, rehearsal dinners are far more intimate than a wedding reception, so there's a good chance the guests already know each other.
 If you have a large number of guests, however, who aren't acquainted, consider who has common interests and is likely to get along well together.
 You also might try to have one lively conversationalist at every table so there's never a dull moment.